-Following the development of two distinct product lines, Journey Food and Beverage Co. was unable to maintain its business model and partnerships and eventually shut down completely.
+Unfortunately, following the development of two distinct product lines, Journey Food and Beverage Co. was unable to maintain its business model and partnerships, eventually shutting down completely.
 Considering Flavorman was new to the beverage industry at the time, working with Panely and his company was an important lesson in consistent production and sustainable relationships.
-Journey Food and Beverage Co. success and failure can teach us that an idea in itself is not enough to guarantee the success of a company and its products.
+Journey Food and Beverage Co.’s success and failure can teach us that an idea in itself is not enough to guarantee the success of a company and its products.
 Flavorman CEO Dave Dafoe shares his insights:

 Why did Journey Food and Beverage Co. come to Flavorman?

 Mark Panely was not exactly new to the beverage industry.
 Before Journey Food and Beverage Co., he had developed a line of flavored juices and ciders, called “After the Fall” that were eventually sold to J.M.
 Smuckers.
 Mark came to us because he heard about the flavor development work we do and had an idea we could turn into a reality.
 We developed a line of four “soft brews.”
 He was fascinated by the idea of extracting botanicals [flavors] and brewing them.
 Following the development of his first line of drinks, he generated a second line that involved working with less expensive ingredients and more cost-efficient bottling.

 Why was this company not successful?